Vince Coleman (baseball): St. Louis Cardinals

 As the leadoff hitter for St. Louis, Coleman helped the team reach the 1985 playoffs.
-However, he suffered an injury prior to the fourth game of the National League Championship Series, when the automatic tarpaulin at Busch Stadium rolled over his leg during routine stretching exercises.
+However, he suffered an injury prior to the fourth game of the NL Championship Series, when the automatic tarp at Busch Stadium rolled over his leg during routine stretching exercises.
 The injury sidelined him for the rest of the postseason, and the Cardinals eventually lost a seven-game World Series to Kansas City.
 Following the season, Coleman became the fourth-ever unanimous selection for the NL Rookie of the Year Award.

-In 1985, Coleman declared, "I don't know nothin' about him.
-Why are you asking me about Jackie Robinson?"
-Responding to Coleman, Rachel Robinson, Jackie Robinson's widow said, "I hope somehow he'll learn and be embarrassed by his own ignorance."